 One key method of increasing site visit length as well as conversions for your nonprofit website is to incorporate interactive or clickable elements.

-On the other hand, engaging and clickable content is just more fun.
-Users will remember your site and nonprofit mission better with this enjoyable experience as a core memory.
+Users will remember your site and nonprofit mission better with these enjoyable experiences as a core memory.

 For most websites, your homepage will be the most popular landing page and receive the most site visits.
 However, nonprofit organizations are unique in that there are a couple of other core landing pages that will be frequently visited and sought after by current and prospective supporters.

-- Volunteer opportunity page — If you offer volunteer opportunities, it’s a good idea to provide search and filter options so that users can easily find the opportunities that match up with their skills and interests.
+- Volunteer registration page.
+If you offer volunteer opportunities, provide search and filter options so that users can easily find experiences that match their skills and interests.

 An easy way to keep people on your site is to simply incorporate more internal links.
-This means linking to appropriate landing pages to leverage key conversion opportunities as well as linking to blog posts or other news articles throughout the site.
+This means linking to appropriate landing pages to leverage key conversion opportunities as well as linking to blog posts or other written content throughout the site.

-You should make it a habit to ensure that each article and page on your site has plenty of internal links.
-This is in fact the best way to get people to visit those pages and can help reduce your bounce rate, which is the rate of how often people enter your site and then leave without exploring further.
+Ensure that each article and page on your site has plenty of internal links.
+This is the best way to get people to visit those pages and can help reduce your bounce rate, which is the rate of how often people enter your site and then leave without exploring further.

 Incorporating internal links can also improve your site’s SEO (or search engine optimization), but only if you’re linking to valuable content.
-Putting internal links just for the sake of it won’t do much, but with some careful thought and consideration, it can not only encourage visitors to continue engaging with you, but also bring up the overall value of the website.
+Adding internal links just for the sake of it won’t do much, so be sure to link to valuable educational content that’s clearly related to the page’s topic.
+This can not only encourage visitors to continue engaging with you but also bring up the overall value of your website.

 Here are some other quick ways to show credibility:

-- Adding trust markers like BBB ratings, awards, certifications, and more
+- Add trust markers like Charity Navigator ratings, awards, certifications, and more.

 AUTHOR: ANNE STEFANYK